Eyelash Problems in Dogs

 Fortunately, distichia, ectopic cilia and trichiasis are all very treatable conditions, so your dog’s outlook is likely to be good if they are treated before their eye is damaged.
 Once your dog has been treated, it’s important to continue monitoring them throughout life because occasionally, abnormal lashes can re-grow after treatment.
 It’s also possible for your dog to get more than one type of eyelash problem in their lifetime.

 Contact your vet ASAP if you think your dog may have a problem with their eyelashes.
 The sooner they are treated, the better their chance of full recovery.
 Left untreated, eyelash problems can lead to permanent damage, loss of vision and in severe cases, even loss of an eye.

 Treatment for an eyelash problem can become very expensive, especially if your dog needs surgery at a specialist eye hospital.
 It’s important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
 There are often several treatment options, so if one doesn’t work for you and your pet then the vet may be able to offer another.
-Consider insuring your dog as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them.

 Published: October 2020